-- When grabbed from a scam pop-up or advertisement website, it corrupts the built-in uninstaller.
+- Chromium corrupts the built-in uninstaller when grabbed from a scam pop-up or advertisement website.

-Chromium is Google’s open-source web browser, that we initially received in 2008.
-But it’s still in use up to this day, thanks to its speed and minimalistic interface.
+Chromium is Google’s open-source web browser, initially released in 2008.
+But it’s still in use today, thanks to its speed and minimalistic interface.

 Also, the Chromium code is accessible and frequently used by other developers to create various browsers.
-Sometimes, the individuals who develop those browsers use them as a platform for malicious content.
+Sometimes, the developers of those browsers use them as a platform for malicious content.

-The pretend Chromium installs a toolbar at top of your screen and it corrupts the built-in uninstaller in such a way that you’re unable to remove it.
+The pretend Chromium installs a toolbar at the top of your screen, corrupting the built-in uninstaller so that you cannot remove it.